dovecot/documentation/source/configuration_manual/fts/index.rst

 separate permanent storage media is needed for the FTS indexes.

-The pre and post processing of input data and search terms heavily relies on the upper level fts-plugin and lib-fts.
-Most of the configuration options affect lib-fts functionality.
+The pre and post processing of input data and search terms heavily relies on the upper level fts-plugin and lib-language.
+Most of the configuration options affect lib-language functionality.

 FTS Configuration